datastructures-js/datastructures-js/README.md

 ```javascript
 var max = bst.getMaxValue(); // 90
 ```
-**.find(element)** returns a node object or null if not found, the node object contains three functions:
+**.find(element)** returns a read-only node object or null if not found, the read-only node object contains three functions:

-* .getRight() returns the right child node object or null if it has no right.
+* .getRight() returns the right child read-only node object or null if it has no right.
-* .getLeft() returns the left child node object or null if it has no left.
+* .getLeft() returns the left child read-only node object or null if it has no left.
 * .getValue() returns the node value.
 ```javascript
 var n = bst.find(30);